-You will meet with Dr. Sumpter to discuss your considerations and decision to further explore having your breast implants removed in a free one-on-one consultation.
-Request an appointment online or call to schedule your consultation today.
+You will meet with Dr. Sumpter to discuss your considerations and decision to further explore having your breast implants removed in a one-on-one consultation.

 There may be a number of reasons what a patient considers breast implant removal.
 The reasons will help form what may be included in your specific breast implant removal procedure.